xinjin/course-net-assignment/assignment3/README.md

 Nearly all intra-domain routing algorithms used in real-world networks fall into one of two categories, distance-vector or link-state.
 In this assignment, you will implement distributed  distance-vector and link-state routing algorithms in Python and test them with a provided network simulator.

 **This assignment can be done individually or in groups of 2 students.
 You are only required to implement either distance-vector or link-state.
-If you implement both, you can get a bouns of two points.**
+If you implement both, you can get a bonus of two points.**

 ## Background